What to Do If You Get Scammed Online Shopping: Recovery, Disputes and Reporting:

 Report the seller

-To the platform, to the FTC at ReportFraud.ftc.gov, and to the BBB — fake tracking is a documented fraud tactic and reports help investigators build patterns
+Report to the platform, to the FTC at ReportFraud.ftc.gov, and to the BBB.
+Fake tracking is a documented fraud tactic and reports help investigators build patterns.

 Which Agencies to Contact After an Online Purchase Scam